 The home welcomes guests funded by Social Services and those who are privately paying clients.
 This home is inspected and accredited by CQC, in accordance with statutory government regulation.

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

 On this occasion we did not ask the provider to complete a Provider Information Return, (PIR).
 This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
-However, following the last inspection the provider sent us an action plan and we took this into account when making our judgements about the service.
+However, since the last inspection the provider has had an improvement action plan in place and they have been sending up regular updates.

 To view the latest inspection report compiled by the CQC please click here »